Multi-Level Monte Carlo Training of Neural Operators: Multi-Level Monte Carlo method

-\paragraph{Function space hierarchy.} For $1\leq i\leq m$, we define $\A_{i}$ to be a finite element space of functions defined on a mesh $\Omega_\A^{i}$ of $\Omega_\A$, with polynomial degree $k\geq d/2$, and mesh diameter $h_i=2^{-i}h_0>0$ such that $\dim(\A_1)\leq \cdots\leq \dim(\A_m)$ (note that one could use another refinement factor).
-For simplicity, we assume that $\A_i$ are subspaces of $\A$ so that the injection operator $\A_i\to\A$ is trivial, and define the Galerkin projection operator $\P_{i}:\A\to \A_i$ and $X_\theta^i = X_\theta\circ \P_i$.
-Note that the neural operator $\G_\theta$ is discretization invariant following the framework introduced in~\citep{kovachki2023neural}, and that computing $X_\theta^1\circ \P_1$ (and its gradient with respect to $\theta$) is inherently cheaper than computing $X_\theta^m\circ \P_m$.
+\paragraph{Function space hierarchy} For $1\leq i\leq m$, we define $\A_{i}$ to be a finite element space of functions defined on a mesh $\Omega_\A^{i}$ of $\Omega_\A$, with polynomial degree $k\geq d/2$, and mesh diameter $h_i=2^{-i}h_0>0$ such that $\dim(\A_1)\leq \cdots\leq \dim(\A_m)$ (note that one could use another refinement factor).
+For simplicity, we assume that $\A_i$ are subspaces of $\A$ so that the injection operator $\A_i\to\A$ is trivial.
+Let $X_\theta:\A\to \R$ be the operator defined as $X_\theta(a) = \|\G^\dagger(a) - \G_\theta(a)\|_{\U}^2$.
+We define the Galerkin projection operator $\P_{i}:\A\to \A_i$ and $X_\theta^i = X_\theta\circ \P_i$.
+Note that the neural operator $\G_\theta$ is discretization invariant following the framework introduced in~\cite{kovachki2023neural}, and that computing $X_\theta^1$ (and its gradient with respect to $\theta$) is inherently cheaper than computing $X_\theta^m$.
 Hence, the projection step to the latent dimension of the neural operator is computationally cheaper.
-Note that this applies for any neural operator architecture written in the encoder-processer-decoder framework~\citep{bouziani2024structure,KOVACHKI2024419}.
-FNOs~\citep{li2021fourier} could also be written in this framework by considering a spectral discretization of the function space, and the Fourier transform as the encoder.
+Note that this applies for any neural operator architecture written in the encoder-processor-decoder framework~\cite{bouziani2024structure,KOVACHKI2024419}.
+FNOs~\cite{li2021fourier} could also be written in this framework by considering a spectral discretization of the function space, and the Fourier transform as the encoder.

-\paragraph{Multi-Level Monte Carlo gradient estimation.} The goal of the MLMC~\citep{giles2015multilevel} gradient estimation is to approximate the expectation of the gradient of the loss function with respect to the neural network parameters $\theta$ using a telescopic sum of differences across mesh levels.
+\paragraph{Multi-Level Monte Carlo gradient estimation} The goal of the MLMC~\cite{giles2015multilevel} gradient estimation is to approximate the expectation of the gradient of the loss function with respect to the neural network parameters $\theta$ using a telescopic sum of differences across mesh levels.
 The main idea is to use a coarse mesh to capture most of the variance in the gradient, and then use finer meshes to correct for the remaining variance.
 This allows us to reduce the number of fine-mesh samples needed, thus speeding up the training process.
-We express the fine-mesh gradient expectation as a telescopic sum of differences across mesh levels and decompose the expectation of the gradient in \cref{eq_approx_theta} as follows:
+We express the fine-mesh gradient expectation, approximating $\E_{a\sim\mu}[\nabla_\theta X_\theta(a)]$, as a telescopic sum of differences across mesh levels and decompose the expectation of the gradient in \cref{eq_approx_theta} as follows: